AIM-Harvard/pyradiomics/docs/index.rst

 This is an open-source python package for the extraction of Radiomics features from medical imaging.
 With this package we aim to establish a reference standard for Radiomic Analysis, and provide a tested and maintained open-source platform for easy and reproducible Radiomic Feature extraction.
 By doing so, we hope to increase awareness of radiomic capabilities and expand the community.
-The platform supports both the feature extraction in 2D and 3D.
+The platform supports both the feature extraction in 2D and 3D and can be used to calculate single values per feature for a region of interest ("segment-based") or to generate feature maps ("voxel-based").

 **If you publish any work which uses this package, please cite the following publication:**
 *van Griethuysen, J. J. M., Fedorov, A., Parmar, C., Hosny, A., Aucoin, N., Narayan, V., Beets-Tan, R. G. H.,